 Define a 'Project' Property

-- Navigate back to Files by clicking the File Repository link.
+- Click the File Repository link.

 - In the Files web part header, click Admin.
 If you don't see it, try the >> pulldown menu.